 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-By that I mean two things: one, that these tricks really don’t require a ton of active work or commitment, and two, that I believe “lazy procrastinators” can fix their supposed laziness and procrastination by following these tips.
+By that, I mean two things: First, that these tricks really don’t require a ton of active work or commitment, and second, that I believe 'lazy procrastinators' can fix their supposed laziness and procrastination by following these tips.

 Am I a lazy procrastinator?

-I don’t believe laziness is as common a personality trait as my patients do.
-I do believe that fatigue is common, and that fixing underlying causes of fatigue will do a lot toward making people feel less “lazy.”
+I don’t believe laziness is as common as a personality trait as my patients do.
+I do believe that fatigue is common, and that fixing underlying causes of fatigue will do a lot toward making people feel less 'lazy'.
 Once you fix your energy level, motivation and results will follow.

 Fix Your Fatigue